Getting Started Edit

 logged in user from the Merchi cookie.
 Alternatively you can provide

-argument to the Merchi
+the optional sessionToken argument to the Merchi constructor.
+For

-example, you could put something like this into a file named index.ts
+example, you could put something like this into a file named index.ts.

 You may need to adjust the import path in the examples, if you have not placed the typescript SDK into “merchisdk/typescript/”.